 In September, 2018, our German subsidiary, SolarEdge Technologies GmbH, received a complaint filed by a competitor, SMA Solar Technology AG ("SMA").
-The complaint, filed in the District Court Düsseldorf, Germany, alleges that SolarEdge's 12.5kW - 27.6kW inverters infringe two of plaintiff's patents.
+The complaint, filed in the District Court D✓ sseldorf, Germany, alleges that SolarEdge's 12.5kW - 27.6kW inverters infringed on two of the plaintiff's patents.
 In its complaints, SMA requests, inter alia, an injunction, rendering account about past sales, a recall of products and a determination for a claim for damages for sales in Germany.
-SMA asserted a value in dispute of 5.5 million Euros (approximately \$6.2 million) for both patents.
+SMA asserted a value in dispute of 5.5 million Euros (approximately \$5.9 million) for both patents.
 We challenged the validity of both patents.
-In December 2019 the District Court of Düsseldorf found one of the two patents to be infringed and we appealed this decision to the Appeals Court Düsseldorf.
-In the parallel nullity proceedings regarding this patent, in October 2020, the German Patent Court rendered the SMA patent invalid; this invalidity has been appealed by SMA.
-Due to the invalidity proceedings, the infringement proceedings regarding this patent have been stayed.
-With respect to the other patent, in November 2019 the first instance court stayed the infringement proceedings since it considered it to be highly likely that the patent would also be invalid.
-We believe that we have meritorious defenses to the claims asserted and intend to vigorously defend against this lawsuit.
+In December 2019 the District Court of D✓ sseldorf found one of the two patents to be infringed upon and we appealed this decision to the Appeals Court D✓ sseldorf.
+In the parallel nullity proceedings regarding this patent, in October 2020, the German Patent Court rendered the SMA patent invalid; this invalidity was appealed by SMA and in January 2023, the German Supreme Court upheld the finding of invalidity.
+With respect to the second patent, in November 2019 the first instance court stayed the infringement proceedings since it considered it to be highly likely that the patent would also be invalid.
+In August 2021, the German Patent Court rendered this patent invalid as well, and this invalidity has been appealed by SMA.
+We believe that we have meritorious defenses to these claims and intend to vigorously defend against this lawsuit.